sachinchopra35/ocelot-trio-website/README.md

 ├── index.html          # Main HTML structure
 ├── style.css           # CSS styling and animations
 ├── script.js           # JavaScript functionality
+├── audio/              # Audio files directory
+│   ├── paradise.m4a    # "If You Want To View Paradise"
+│   ├── in_bloom.m4a    # "In Bloom"
+│   └── hades_gift.m4a  # "Hades' Gift"
-└── README.md           # This file
+├── README.md           # This file
+└── deploy-guide.md     # Deployment instructions
 ```

 ## How to Access the Website